ebrucihan/Patika-Frontend-Practice/Week-9/Dice-Game/README.md

     npm start

 ## Usage
--**To change the first player's name, type the new name in the "Enter Player Name" field and click the "Change Name" button**.
+- **To change the first player's name, type the new name in the "Enter Player Name" field and click the "Change Name" button**.
--**Click the "Roll Dice" button to roll the dice**.
+- **Click the "Roll Dice" button to roll the dice**.
--**The result will be displayed below the first player's name**.
+- **The result will be displayed below the first player's name**.

 ## Technologies
 -**React**: For building the user interface.